The Aftermath of the Boxer Rebellion

 "I say, Artie?
 If you're not otherwise occupied, we're almost out of cartridges.
 Think your dad could spring for some more?
 Him being Lord Yaxley and all?"

-Arthur Wilberforce "Artie" Wooster drew a bead on the last of the rebellious Chinamen fleeing across the yard, squeezed the trigger and dispatched the bugger.
+Arthur Wilberforce "Artie" Wooster drew a bead on the last of the rebellious native fleeing across the yard, squeezed the trigger and dispatched the bugger.
 His friend Harry's sense of humor was more dryly British than most Englishman's; it came from trying too hard.
-"I can ask," Artie said, "but the old fellow has always been a bit tight-fisted with his younger sons.
-Besides," Artie said, as he scanned the yard below the window, "I thought your latest fortune was made with that last cargo ship."

 "It was, but since the damned Chinese rose up back in March of last year -"